whatsupmailbox/whatsupmailbox.github.io/_posts/2015-06-09-Hello-Bliss-Box-June-2015-Review.md

 <DD>Retail Value $5?</DD>
 </DL>

-<p>There's no information about this item besides on the included info sheet which is what I included above.
-Prices are not included and no website either, so I'm basing the price on the value of other quote prints out there.</p>
+<p>There's no additional information about this item besides who it's made by.
+Prices are not included and no website either (plus I did a quick search and found nothing), so I'm basing the price on the value of other quote prints out there.</p>
 <p>The quote is inspirational, the paper is thick card stock and the small star icon made it tie in with the rest of the items for the theme.</p>

 <br>